faisal6me/DFIR-Note/README.md

 **Incedent Response For Malware**
 > Note: There are Two types of Malware File Malware and Fileless Malware.

-A. What to look for:
+1. What to look for:

 * Programs executing from temporary or cache folders
 * Programs executing from user profiles (AppData, Roaming, Local, etc)